 Awards incentives to commercial customers who install advanced, high efficiency LED lighting systems for parking garages, parking lots, and other outdoor lighting.

 Commercial & Industrial Standard Offer Program

-A program specifically designed for healthcare facilities, such clinics, hospitals, assisted living/nursing care and medical offices that provides customized solutions that focus on improving energy efficiency.
-Program services include technical support and cash incentives for efficiency upgrades.
+Specially designed for small to medium-sized healthcare facilities such as clinics, hospitals, assisted living/nursing care and medical offices.
+Customized solutions, technical support and cash incentives are offered for efficiency upgrades.

-A program offered to public and private schools that provide educational materials and activities that promote environmentally conscious behavior in the staff and students resulting in energy savings at the school and in homes.
+Provides public and private schools with educational materials and activities that promote environmentally conscious behavior in the staff and students resulting in energy savings both at school and in homes.